-The overall response rate was 48.8 percent, including 11.2 percent that achieved a complete remission and 30 percent that achieved red blood cell transfusion independence.
+The overall response rate was 48.8 percent.
+Eleven percent achieved a complete remission, and 30 percent achieved red blood cell transfusion independence.

 “We found the overall response rate was almost 50 percent,” says Dr. Sekeres.
 “But more importantly, the duration of response was over a year and a half.”

-In addition, the median overall survival was 47 months.
-And for those who achieved the response, the median overall survival wasn’t reached.
+In addition, the median overall survival was 47 months, and longer in patients who achieved a response.
 However, researchers did not find any subgroups of patients who seemed to benefit from IST more than others.